Affirmative Action: Should We Favor Class Over Race?

 Because it’s getting harder for low-income students to keep up with their wealthier peers.

 Our question this week: Should we favor class over race in affirmative action?
-We want to hear from you.
-Email firstname.lastname@example.org with your thoughts or a personal story, and we might feature your answer next week.
+Email us or comment below with your thoughts.

 The recent rumors of Justice Anthony Kennedy’s retirement from the U.S. Supreme Court and the prospect of President Donald Trump replacing him with a more conservative justice serve as reminders that race-based affirmative action in America may be on its last pair of 80-year-old legal legs.
 Last year, the often-swing justice was the deciding vote in a 4-3 decision in Fisher v.
 University of Texas, upholding the University of Texas’ race-conscious admissions system.